Welcome

 London, Redhill (Surrey), Bristol,

-the South of France, and Vancouver
+the South of France, and emigrated to Vancouver

 sense or revives memories, say "Hi" on spratton@hotmail.com